SillyTavern/SillyTavern-Docs/extensions/Expression-Images.md

 1. Have Extras installed and running with the `classify` module enabled: `python server.py --enable-modules=classify`
 2. Import the expression images the same way as mentioned above.
+3. Select "Extras" in the classification source dropdown.
-3. The appropriate expression image will display automatically whenever the AI sends you a response.
+4. The appropriate expression image will display automatically whenever the AI sends you a response.

+### Setup Instructions (with LLM)

+1. Connect to any of the supported and properly configured Text Generation APIs.
+2. Import the expression images the same way as mentioned above.
+3. Select "LLM" in the classification source dropdown.
+4. Optionally, configure the classification instruction prompt.
+5. Generate any message to verify that the classification works and the sprite appears.
+You may also check the server console for debug logs.

 ### How do I get more expression options?